tylerjaywilson/lab2rts/README.txt

 	2,2,10
 	3,1,7

+*NOTE: None of the tasks shall have an ID entry of 0.

 main.cpp: Contains the code to run the RM and EDF schedule.

-schedule.cpp: Contains the code for the Schedule class - used to create an object that holds statistics to print to the console.
+schedule.cpp: Contains the code for the Schedule class - used to create an object that holds statistics to print to the console and output .csv file.
+A '0' in the output file indicates that no task was missed or preempted at that given runtime.

 task.cpp: Contains the code for the Task class - used to hold the information for each individual task.